ianJINW/Musa/Readme.md

-## My Musa Music Repo
+## Musa Music ##

-*This is the code for a simple music player webpage preloaded with an audio file*
+This is the code for a simple music player webpage preloaded with an audio file.

-It has a js for a PlayPause functionality
+*Play pause functionality*